I tell Sue that The Ark is only two episodes long. I hope the risk to my own personal safety will be worth it…

 Me: Exactly.

-Sue: She did change into that ridiculous costume!
-What on earth was going through her mind when she choose it?
+Sue: So she did change into that ridiculous costume!
+What was going through her mind when she chose it?
 And why change into anything at all?
-And what were Steven and the Doctor doing at the time?
-It doesn’t make sense!
-Hang on, did she just change her accent in the middle of a sentence?
+And what were Steven and the Doctor doing while this was going on?
+It doesn’t make any sense!
+Hang on, did she just switch her accent in the middle of a sentence?
 Unbelievable.
-And is she supposed to be suffering from hay-fever?
-Oh, that’s a nice high angle shot…
+Oh, that’s a nice high-angle shot.

 Sue: That almost works.
 The split screen effect is quite good, actually.
 I like this director.
 He’s trying.